ppy/osu-wiki/news/2024/2024-03-19-bespoke-music-in-osu.md

 >
 > But if I'm lucky, sometimes the host will list down a long list of descriptions on how the song will go (thanks Kasumi), this will really help us composers to work on the correct direction.
 Another challenge that I'm facing while making songs for tournaments (or rhythm games in general) is that these kinds of songs usually don't have many chill parts, and sometimes it's a little bit challenging to make a song when most of the parts are intense parts.

-Regarding organisers giving detailed directions, mangomizer [explained in the video mentioned in the beginning](https://www.youtube.com/watch?v=0B6TyWML0zg&t=906s) that this is something the World Cups did initally, but moved away from due to it resulting in less cohesive songs.
+Regarding organisers giving detailed directions, mangomizer [explained in the video mentioned in the beginning](https://www.youtube.com/watch?v=0B6TyWML0zg&t=906s) that this is something the World Cups did initially, but moved away from due to it resulting in less cohesive songs.

 Whether to give more creative freedom to the artist or to prompt them with more detail in order to fit mappooling restrictions is an interesting question. takehirotei expanded on this a bit.